Welcome to the Conservancy

 Camp Millican is a summer day camp where kids build confidence and curiosity through nature-based activities.

-Professional photographers must make a reservation and may be subject to a fee.
+Professional photographers must make a reservation in advance of visiting and may be subject to a fee.

 Lessons are offered for all skill levels.
 Contact the Stables for availability and pricing.